-The role of the application experts is to transfer HPC competence and computational know-how within the respective fields to UPPMAX users.
+The role of the application experts is to transfer HPC competence and computational know-how within the respective fields to SNIC users.

 For help or advice on using, developing or tuning HPC applications you can contact the SNIC-UPPMAX application experts directly, preferably via e-mail: email@example.com.